brain-score/language/SCORING_FLOW.md

 ## Overview

 This document explains the complete scoring flow for the Brain-Score language domain.
-The system uses a two-phase workflow architecture to automatically score language models on benchmarks when plugins (models or benchmarks) are submitted via pull requests.
+The system uses a unified workflow architecture to automatically score language models on benchmarks when plugins (models or benchmarks) are submitted via pull requests.

-### Two-Phase Architecture
+### Unified Architecture

-The workflow system is split into two complementary workflows:
+The workflow system uses a single unified workflow:

-1. **Prepare Workflow** (`plugin_submission_prepare.yml`): Handles repository mutations (metadata generation, layer mapping) and commits changes to the PR branch, then terminates
-2. **Validate Workflow** (`plugin_submission_validate.yml`): Handles downstream validation and orchestration (automerge, post-merge scoring, notifications) and assumes the PR is structurally complete

-This design respects GitHub Actions' non-reentrancy model, where workflows cannot retrigger themselves when they push commits to the same PR branch.
-The prepare workflow commits changes, adds a `pr_is_ready` label, and terminates.
-The label addition triggers a `labeled` event that starts the validate workflow, which only proceeds if the `pr_is_ready` label is present.
+1. **Orchestrator Workflow** (`plugin_submission_orchestrator.yml`): Handles all phases from change detection through post-merge scoring in a single workflow run

+This unified design runs all jobs sequentially in one workflow execution, eliminating the need for label-based coordination between separate workflows.

 ## High-Level Flow

 ```
 PR Created/Updated
     ↓
-[Phase 1: Prepare Workflow]
+[Orchestrator Workflow]
     ├─→ Detect Changes
     ├─→ Validate PR (minimal validation)
     ├─→ Handle Metadata-Only PR (if metadata-only changes)
-    │   ├─→ Add "only_update_metadata" and "pr_is_ready" labels
+    │   └─→ Add "only_update_metadata" and "pr_is_ready" labels
-    │   └─→ Workflow terminates
-    └─→ Generate Mutations and Commit (if new plugins need metadata or mapping)
+    ├─→ Generate Mutations and Commit (if new plugins need metadata or mapping)
-        ├─→ Step 4a: Generate Metadata (stages files)
+    │   ├─→ Step 4a: Generate Metadata (stages files)
-        ├─→ Step 4b: Layer Mapping (stages files, vision only)
+    │   ├─→ Step 4b: Layer Mapping (stages files, vision only)
-        └─→ Step 4c: Commit and Push
+    │   └─→ Step 4c: Commit and Push
-            ├─→ Commit all staged files
+    │       ├─→ Commit all staged files
-            ├─→ Push to PR branch
+    │       ├─→ Push to PR branch
-            ├─→ Add "pr_is_ready" label to PR
+    │       └─→ Add "pr_is_ready" label to PR
-            └─→ Workflow terminates
-        ↓
-    [Commit triggers synchronize event]
-        ↓
-[Phase 2: Validate Workflow]
-    ├─→ Detect Changes (re-run on normalized PR)
-    ├─→ Validate PR (full validation)
+    ├─→ Update Existing Metadata (if metadata-only)
     ├─→ Auto-merge (if approved)
     └─→ Post-Merge Scoring (after merge)
         └─→ Jenkins Scoring Job